shubhamcalritus/socialLogin/README.md

 **Step 7**

-on button click call the method
+To perform sign in on button click call the method

         facebookLoginHelper.performSignIn(this);

+**Step 8**
+To perform sign Out on button click call method

+        facebookLoginHelper.performSignOut();